Skip to main content

 Mean-based

-Standard EU formula
+Standard EU directive formula

-Tier-based gaps
+Grade-based gaps

 Median-based

-Less sensitive to extreme values
+Less sensitive to extreme salary outliers

 Job level, org unit, job family, position